Paper Chan's Little Guide to Minecraft Server Optimization!

 Paper offers server owners the option to adjust the despawn range both horizontally and vertically, which can be very helpful for servers that need to run with a simulation distance lower than 10.
 This will be explained in greater detail in the later despawn range section.

 When troubleshooting why a farm is not working, be sure to go through every config mentioned above and make the necessary modifications to the farm design accordingly.
-Do not copy and paste from YouTube tutorials block by block without ever taking these configs into account.
+Do not copy and paste from YouTube tutorials block by block without taking these configs into account.

 The video below provides a detailed explanation of mob spawning, presented by Nico is LOST.
 It is strongly recommended to watch.

-Why is my farm built in older version slower now when nothing has changed?πŸ”—
+Using Science to MAXIMIZE the Mob Spawning AlgorithmWhy is my farm built in older version slower now when nothing has changed? 🔗

 Minecraft runs the spawn check between the lowest block and the highest block (ranging from Y0 to Y265 in 1.17) to check and see if the block is eligible for a spawn attempt, it then has a 24% change to successed at spawning at that particular Y position.
+Farms are designed based on this rule and their ideal location is chosen accordingly.

 Large perimeter – Making a large perimeter around your farm eliminates all other possible spawn locations but the designated spot on the farm platform.
 (This can be seen on the SciCraft server and in most farm tutorials that use void flat-world for demonstration)